megai2/d912pxy/README.md

 # Showcase

-Profiling shows that the API overhead for d912pxy is up to 70% less than that of plain DirectX9.
+Profiling shows that the API overhead for d912pxy is up to 86% (r255,custom config) less than that of plain DirectX9.
 Real performance differs based on the scene and the hardware.

 Benchmarking results on i7-7700/GTX960: